gdejohn/monty/README.md

         var pocket = pocket(EIGHT.of(CLUBS), NINE.of(CLUBS));
         var board = flop(SEVEN.of(CLUBS), TEN.of(CLUBS), ACE.of(HEARTS));

-        // an infinite, parallel stream of simulated games, throughput
+        // an infinite, parallel, unordered stream of simulated games,
-        // scales linearly with number of threads Stream<Showdown> splits = splits(opponents, pocket, board);
+        // throughput scales linearly with number of threads Stream<Showdown> splits = splits(opponents, pocket, board);

         // custom collector returns object that can estimate equity